Get important education news and analysis delivered straight to your inbox

 But if you do care about four-year degrees — the bachelor’s — this research argues that eliminating tuition at four-year public institutions for families below a certain threshold is the way to go.
 In the simulation, eliminating tuition for families that make less than $60,000 translated to a 3 percentage point increase in bachelor’s degree completions.
 That’s big.
 And it was far more effective than reducing everyone’s tuition by 10 percent.

-This story about community colleges was written by Jill Barshay and produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
+This story about free community colleges was written by Jill Barshay and produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
 Sign up for the Hechinger newsletter.